SuperNova76/FastFrames/docs/tutorial.md

   };
 ```

-The above code takes a vector of lorentz vectors and of it is not empty it returns the first element.
+The above code takes a vector of lorentz vectors and if it is not empty it returns the first element.

 ```c++
   auto tlvPtGEV = [this](const ROOT::Math::PtEtaPhiEVector& tlv) {